CPUjoker303/netlify2.0/content/posts/best-cartridge-alignment-protractor-2020.md

 This is an Overshoot Protractor like other alignment protractors; this one provides visibility to find tracking errors, and this protractor is very high contrast.
 It can avoid overshoot distortion.
 The protractor will keep high-quality sound.

+It works with an S-shaped arm.
+When you are adjusting the overhang, then The Extra magnifier will help you more clear.
+It is a professional tool for your cartridge alignment.
+The color of this protractor is white.
+If we talk about length, then it has 18.9cm length.

 #### Specifications

 {{<html-code tag="div">}}